-Hi!
-My name is Amy and I am a wife to an amazing husband, and a mother to a sweet and imaginative elementary aged boy named Desmond, a very smart and curious toddler named Alex, and my sweet little baby Samuel.
-I am originally from Southern California but have lived in the Chattanooga area for about a decade now.
+My name is Amy and I am married to my soulmate Alex, and am a mother to a sweet and imaginative ten-year-old boy, a funny and cautious preschooler boy, and a smart and independent toddler boy.
+I am originally from Southern California but have lived in the Chattanooga area for over a decade now.
 Though I miss my family and the beach from back home, Chattanooga is great place to live and there is lots of events and activities always going on.

 I have primarily worked in different parts of the medical field for most of my adult life (not to date me, but about seventeen years!).
-A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and I have since transferred to a University and recently graduated with my bachelors in psychology and am now currently working on my Bachelor’s Degree with a major in Psychology and a minor in Sociology.
+A few years ago I decided to go back and finish my Associate’s Degree that I started when I was nineteen, and I graduated with that from Chattanooga State in May 2018 and I have since transferred to a University and recently graduated with my bachelors in psychology and am now currently working on my MSW.

 The things I love most are God, my family, spending time with my family either going to fun little events around town (I especially enjoy the awesome free ones I can find!) or playing Roblox on the computer with my son and husband, or watching movies or TV shows with them.
-I love to travel and see new places and enjoy different cultures.
+I love to travel and see different places and enjoy different cultures.
 I love the ocean!
-I also enjoy painting, writing, and singing as well.
+I also enjoy walking and exploring new and beautiful places.